AlphaBravoCompany/ab-training-labs/rancher-advanced/day-1/section-5-labs/README.md

 http://LABSERVERNAME:9090/stats

+And login with the following credentials:
+**User:** admin
+**Pass:** changemeplease!!

+Note that the 2 k3d clusters are already showing as `Status` as `UP` in green at the bottom.
+We will experiment with bringing clusters down tomorrow and seeing how easy it is to maintain applications across multiple clusters in a highly available way.

 Let's imagine these are geographically diverse Kubernetes clusters with a load balancer in front of them.
 We will explore this more in a later lab when we see how multicluster deployments of apps behind a load balancer can increase uptime.

 **NOTE:** We will leave this environment online as it will be a part of our day 2 training.